ripienaar/free-for-dev/README.md

    * [Ora](https://ora.pm/) - Agile task management & team collaboration.
 Free for up to 3 users and files are limited to 10 MB.
    * [Tadum](https://tadum.app) - Meeting agenda and minutes app designed for recurring meetings, free for teams up to 10
    * [Basecamp](https://basecamp.com/personal) - To-do lists, milestone management, forum-like messaging, file sharing, and time tracking.
 Up to 3 projects, 20 users, and 1GB of storage space.
+   * [GraphQL Inspector](https://github.com/marketplace/graphql-inspector) - GraphQL Inspector ouputs a list of changes between two GraphQL schemas.
+Every change is precisely explained and marked as breaking, non-breaking or dangerous.

 ## Storage and Media Processing